 Joint Information Center (JIC)

-At Alaska Preparedness Levels 1-3, the AFS and DNR Public Information Officers collaboratively develop and post updates on the akfireinfo site. at Alaska Preparedness Level 4 and 5, a Joint Information Center (JIC) will be activated and staffed.
-The JIC will normally be located at AICC and managed by AMAC.
+At Alaska Preparedness Levels 1-3, the AFS and DOF Public Information Officers collaboratively develop and post updates on the akfireinfo.com site.
+A JIC is activated and staffed at Alaska Preparedness Level 4 and 5.
+The JIC is managed by the AMAC.
 Other JIC functions requested or established by the Parties to this Agreement will be coordinated with the JIC at AICC.
 The JIC will refer all inquiries concerning Jurisdictional Agency policy to the responsible Jurisdictional Agency.

 Use and Reimbursement of Interagency Fire Resources